ulmod/magento-2-social-share/README.md

 * Support 220+ social networks, including Facebook, Google+, Pinterest, Twitter, LinkedIn, YouTube, Instagram, Flickr, and more.
 * Ability to add sharing buttons on home, CMS, category, product pages, and any other pages of your site
 * Support individual and all sharing services
 * Ability to display the sharing buttons at  "left", or "right" position of the page.
-Ability to display the sharing buttons "after the social links" block at the product page
+Ability to display the sharing buttons "after the social links" block on the product page
 * Mobile-friendly
 * Support multiple-stores